backstage/backstage/docs/backend-system/architecture/03-services.md

 description: Services for backend plugins
 ---

 Backend services provide shared functionality available to all backend plugins and modules.
-They are made available through services references that embed a type that represents the service interface, similar to how [Utility APIs](../../api/utility-apis.md) work in the Backstage frontend system.
+They are made available through service references that embed a type that represents the service interface, similar to how [Utility APIs](../../api/utility-apis.md) work in the Backstage frontend system.
 To use a service in your plugin or module you request an implementation of that service using the service reference.

 The system surrounding services exists to provide a level of indirection between the service interfaces and their implementation.
 It is an implementation of dependency injection, where each backend instance is the dependency injection container.
 The implementation for each service is provided by a service factory, which encapsulates the logic for how each service instance is created.

 ## Service Interfaces

-Service interfaces can be any TypeScript type, but it is best make it an object interface with a number of methods.
-General guidelines for interface design apply, keep them simple and lean, with few but powerful methods.
+Service interfaces can be any TypeScript type, but it is best to make it an object interface with a number of methods.
+General guidelines for interface design apply: keep them simple and lean, with few but powerful methods.
 Take care to avoid locking down the ways in which individual methods can evolve.
 Often you want to stick to a method with an options object as its only parameter, and return a result object.
-If there is any reason on uncertainty whether the method should be async or not, always make it async.
+If there is any reason for uncertainty about whether the method should be async or not, always make it async.
 For example, a minimal interface should often use the following pattern:

 ```ts
 export interface FooService {